rutar-academic/rutar.org/content/writing/how-to-build-a-personal-webpage-from-scratch.md

 ## Deployment with GitHub and Cloudflare Pages
 ### Deploying on Cloudflare
 Head to the Pages tabs, and select "Create a project".
-You will now be prompted to link your GitHub accont, along with the repository containing your files that we created before.
+You will now be prompted to link your GitHub account, along with the repository containing your files that we created before.
 Click "Begin setup", choose a nice name for your webpage, and then select all the defaults and continue to the end.
 Your site will not be automatically deployed once the build finishes!